 Monday, January 20 Havana

 Expand your mind and heart at the Martin Luther King Jr. Centre, an organization that promotes Christian social responsibility and progressive change throughout Latin America.
-Learn about their housing and medicine distribution projects as well as other initiatives.
+Learn about their community housing, medicine distribution, and ecumenical interchange, as well as other projects, as you talk with leaders of the peace-building church that started the centre.
 At another stop, learn about the Cuban Council of Churches as you interact with their representatives.
 Top off an engaging day with a fun-filled ride back to the hotel in one of Cuba’s signature classic cars.

 Tuesday, January 21 Cienfuegos

 On a visit to the Taíno Indian Village, glimpse into the traditional lifestyle of the Taíno people, who were once Cuba’s principal inhabitants.
+Reflect on the way Cubans interact with their indigenous people as compared to what happens in your own country.
 After a brief stop for lunch, continue to the Bay of Pigs, to learn about the historical US invasion that took place in 1961.
-Allow your heart and mind to expand as you hear about the conflict from the Cuban perspective.
+Look through a lens of peace, as you hear about the conflict from the Cuban perspective.
 Continue to Cienfuegos for the night, a city on the south coast known for its French history.

 Wednesday, January 22 Cienfuegos